KSP-KOS/KOS/doc/source/general/compiling.rst

 And THAT is the purpose of the COMPILE command.

-It does some, but not all, of the compiling work that the RUN command does, and then stores the results in a file that you can run instead of running the original script.
+It does some, but not all, of the compiling work that the RUN (or RUNPATH) command does, and then stores the results in a file that you can run instead of running the original script.

 The output of the COMPILE command is a file in what we call KSM format.